bensutherland/ms_oyster_popgen/README.md

 Adjust the number of threads and launch
 `./00-scripts/stacks_1b_pstacks.sh`

-Obtain some info on your pstacks alignment results from the log file:
+Optional: obtain some info on your pstacks alignment results from the log file:
 `./../ms_oyster_popgen/01_scripts/01_assess_pstacks.sh`
-Produces output `output_pstacks_results.csv` and graph with num reads per sample and average locus coverage per sample.
+This produces `output_pstacks_results.csv` and a graph with num reads per sample and average locus coverage per sample.

 ### cstacks
 Edit the following script to use the -g flag (use genomic location) and turn off the -n flag (number mismatches allowed), and incr p (threads)